Skip to main content

 This course covers financial modeling and how to measure and manage risk through descriptive statistics, probability theory, optimization, regression analysis, decision trees, and simulation analysis.
 Topics covered include time value of money, bond and stock valuation, portfolio theory, financial statement analysis, capital budgeting analysis, and real option valuation, providing students with essential skills for identifying and managing financial risks effectively.

-Business Analytics Practicum II: Model to Insight (1.5 Credit Hours)
+Business Analytics Practicum II (3 Credit Hours)

 Note: Program and curriculum are subject to minor changes.